fokkerone/99problems/README.md

 });
 ```

-Attention! there are some Typescript bugs and hacks.
+> Attention! there are some Typescript bugs and hacks.
 Forgive me Typescript!

+---

 From here on we might go on impleting new features to our million dollar baby

 Next we learn, how to handle user inputs, assert on them and finally calculate our bank account of bitcoin millions
 But have a look at our fantatic App, for the FIRST time in the brower.( http://localhost:3000)

-GEILOMAT!
+**GEILOMAT!**

-If you like to start here checkout the origin/2.MSW branch
+> If you like to start here checkout the origin/2.MSW branch

+---

-New we assert on the App header
+Now we assert on the App header

 ```javascript
 it(`finds the ¯\_(ツ)_/¯, and some text`, () => {